0xPolygonHermez/zkevm-node/docs/production-setup.md

 - TDB how to setup de prover, docker, downloads, dependencies, etc

----

 ## Hermez zk-EVM-Node Setup

 Very well, we already have the Postgres, Prover and Ethereum Node instances running, now it's time so setup the Hermez zk-EVM-Node.

-> The node depends on the Postgres and Prover instances, so make sure it has network access to them.
-> We also expect you to run the node in a dedicated machine
+> The node depends on the Postgres, Prover and Ethereum Node instances, so make sure it has network access to them.
+We also expect the node to have its own dedicated machine

-Before we start:
+Before we start, the node requires the an Ethereum account with:

-> The node requires the L1 account credentials in order to send L1 transactions to propose new batches and consolidate the state.
+- Funds on L1 in order to propose new batches and consolidate the state
+- Tokens to pay the collateral for batch proposal
+- Approval of these tokens to be used by the roll-up SC on behalf of the Ethereum account owner
+- Register this account as a sequencer

 The node expected to read a `keystore` file, which is an encrypted file containing your credentials.
 To create this file, go to the `hermez` directory and run the following command: